 Sigiriya is an ancient fortress in the central province of Sri Lanka.
-One of the most historic destinations of Srilanka, Sigiriya is also in the UNESCO World Heritage site list.
-Some of the critical places in Sigiriya which you don’t want to miss are here for you.
+One of the most historic destinations of Sri Lanka, Sigiriya is also on the UNESCO World Heritage site list.
+Some of the critical places in Sigiriya that you don’t want to miss are here for you.

 The Water Gardens

 As you enter the western entrance, you can view a water garden in its central section.
 The whole garden consists of three designs.
-We have a plot surrounded by water and two deep pools in either side of the path you walk in — similarly, a higher level garden with two large octagonal pools and a raised podium in the northeast corner.
+We have a plot surrounded by water and two deep pools on either side of the path you walk in — similarly, a higher-level garden with two large octagonal pools and a raised podium in the northeast corner.
 Numerous fountains and stone decorations fill the garden.
 There are palaces built in the islands of the gardens which also once served as the summer palace.
-One of the prime examples of the ancient garden form The Char Bagh, the Water gardens here are a delight to watch.
+One of the prime examples of the ancient garden from The Char Bagh, the Water gardens here are a delight to watch.

 The Boulder Gardens